apepers/DiscoElysiumTwineMacros/WritingTips.md

 The writer can use YOU for actions, dialogue, and internal monologue, particularly in response to things the skills say.

 Objects can and also should be a "speaker" when the player interacts with them.
 Particularly with high Inland Empire (or Interfacing for technological objects), the protagonist may be able to sense things about the object beyond its physical attributes, and the writer can include these by using the object as the speaker.

+## Tasks and XP

+XP can be gained through tasks and secret tasks.
+Generally 'secret task' XP, that's not telegraphed with an earlier "New Task", is higher than regular task XP.

+Task names are generally short commands - "Ask Kim to tell you about the case" - or objects to investigate "The victim's tattoos".
+They can also be questions - "Who made the call reporting the crime?"

+XP values are always multiples of 5.

+A level up happens in *Disco Elysium* when the player has gained 100 XP.

 # Credits